chrisbrickey/greenroom/README.md

 A simple python package containing an MCP (Model Context Protocol) server that provides entertainment recommender utilities to agents.
 This server integrates with [TMDB](www.themoviedb.org), a free and community-driven database of entertainment content.

+Example prompts that would trigger the use of multiple MCP tools:
+- `What kinds of entertainment can you recommend?`
+- `What kinds of serious movies can you recommend?`

 ## Features

 ### Tools